NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 Our photographer pulled in his goto videographer.
 The photographer was excellent so we extended a lot of trust.

 I initially called the videographer and inquired about his workflow before signing the contract.
-I saw his Vimeo page and the work he creates.
+I saw his Vimeo page and the work he posted.
 I inquired about his recording techniques, the gear he uses, and so on.

 I specifically asked if he would record and sync audio from the mixer during the wedding.
 He seemed to downplay the importance of it ("shotgun mic would be good enough") and I deferred.
-I didn't realize at the time this actually hinted at a greater lack of expertise in syncing multiple angles of video together!
+What I didn't realize at the time was this hinted at a more serious lack of expertise in syncing multiple angles of video together!
 More on that [later](##raw-footage-is-great-if-its-recorded).

 After about ten minutes, he said he had to go and that I should route future details through the photographer.
 It seemed like he did not wish to be directly contacted.
-Overall we did not hit it off like two videographers talking to each other.
+Overall we did not hit it off like two videographers connecting to each other.

-In retrospect, I should have seen that the videographer didn't care enough to take me seriously.
+In retrospect, I should have seen that the videographer didn't understand what was important to me.
+Maybe he didn't take me seriously.
 I knew I had qualms about moving forward, but I didn't know how to go about it.

-**Could I do it again, I would not have let what I knew I wanted be downplayed so easily.** I also would have asked better questions regarding:
+**Could I do it again, I would not have let what I knew I wanted be downplayed so easily.** I also would have asked better questions such as:

 - How do they record in multicam and how do they sync the angles?
 - Who are the people that will be filming?
+(Are they a tight knit team or more like a body shop?)
 - Do they keep some cameras rolling the whole time?
 - Will you be onsite?
 If not, what is your role?
-- What other events have you filmed?
+- What other types of events have you filmed?

-If the answers were not satisfactory or it seemed like he was not really listening to my asks, I should have had the confidence to walk away and share with him that I'm looking for a higher standard.
+If the answers were not satisfactory or it seemed like he was not really listening to my asks, I should have had the confidence to walk away and politely share that I'm looking for a higher standard.

-In the end, they were going to do what they always do: a lather-rinse-repeat wedding job.
+In the end, they were largely going to do what they always do: a lather-rinse-repeat wedding job.
 It didn't matter that we politely informed them (from the very beginning) I was a freelance videographer too or that I shared my site with him.
 I'm a "kid" getting married after all, and they're the "experts."

 Mistake #1.